luiscruz/course_sustainableSE/src/Blogpost.md

 ### 3.6 Analysis

-We compute per-platform means and standard deviations and run (Mann-Whitney U or Welch's t-test) to test whether the difference is statistically significant at α = 0.05.
+We compute per-platform means and standard deviations and run Mann-Whitney U to test whether the difference is statistically significant at α = 0.05.
 We produce four charts: energy per session, system power over time, CPU usage over time, and network traffic.

 ---